syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ![SfButton with image with icon image alignment](images/Button_iconalignment.png)

-## Gradient Colors
+## Gradient colors

-You can set the gradient as background for SfButton using the [`BackgroundGradient`]() property.
+You can set the gradient colors as background of SfButton using the [`BackgroundGradient`]() property.
 It supports the following types of gradients:

-* `LinearGradient` - used to create linear gradient effects.
+* `LinearGradient` - Creates linear gradient effects.
-* `RadialGradient` - used to create radial gradient effects.
+* `RadialGradient` - Creates radial gradient effects.

-Click [here](https://help.syncfusion.com/xamarin/sfgradientview/customization) to know more details about gradient.
+Refer to this [documentation](https://help.syncfusion.com/xamarin/sfgradientview/customization) to learn more details about gradient.

 {% tabs %}
 {% highlight xaml %}